-New York men’s divorce attorneys provide answers to frequently asked questions with regards to the divorce process and New York divorce laws.
+New York men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in New York and New York divorce laws.

 There are multiple grounds that can be alleged in New York in a divorce action.
 However, in October of 2010 New York State became the last state to finally enact a No-Fault divorce ground.

 Therefore, it is likely that most, if not all, future divorce actions will be brought under this ground, although all of the other remaining grounds are still available.